The right services, at the right time, in the right place

 What are Youth Wellness Hubs?

-In February 2017, the Ontario government announced funding for up to nine integrated service hubs province-wide to address the gaps in the province’s youth service system.
-These hubs will specifically target the needs of youth aged 12-25 as fully integrated “one-stop-shops” for mental health, substance use, primary care, education/employment/training, housing and other community and social services.
-These new hubs will also include peer services, outreach, and system navigation services.
+In February 2017, the Ontario government announced funding for integrated service hubs across the province to address gaps in the youth service system.
+Ten hubs are now being established to serve as fully integrated “one-stop-shops” for youth aged 12-25, to address their needs related to mental health, substance use, primary care, education/employment/training, housing and other community and social services.
+These hubs will also include peer services, outreach, and system navigation services.
 Services will emphasize quality and will be timely, integrated and co-located.

 What is Youth Wellness Hubs Ontario

 The right services to youth and their families—at the right time and in the right place.

 Youth Wellness Hubs Ontario (YWHO) is an initiative that aims to bring the right services to youth (and their families) at the right time and in the right place.
 YWHO is a critical step toward improving Ontario’s mental health and addiction services for youth and young adults by:

 - Providing rapid access to easily identifiable mental health and substance use services with walk-in, low-barrier services and clear service pathways

 - Providing evidence-based interventions matched to individuals’ level of need, and supported transitions to specialized care services when the severity of need is evident

 - Integrating mental health, substance use, primary care, vocational, housing and other support services into a one-stop-shop model of care offered in a youth-friendly space